Consumer edition active

 Diagnosis of Communication Disorders

-To diagnose voice and speech disorders, doctors examine the mouth, ears, and nose.
-Hearing tests are done, and the nervous system is assessed.
+To diagnose voice and speech disorders, doctors examine the mouth, throat, ears, and nose.
+Hearing tests are done, and the nervous system (the brain, spinal cord, and nerves) is assessed.
 If a voice disorder is suspected, doctors may look at the voice box with a mirror or a thin, flexible viewing tube (called a nasopharyngolaryngoscope), which is inserted through the nose.

 Language disorders are diagnosed by comparing the child’s language with that expected for children of the same age.